Enjoying your social media life is so important

 I didn’t realize until the day of, it was also my 1 year Twitterversary!
 I had so much fun.
 And I promised you a follow-up.
 Here it is.

 I’m Jennifer, a social media strategist and communications consultant.
 I work with faculty and researchers to share their work online.
-I also have online courses on social media and personal academic websites.

 I joined Twitter just over a year ago, and now I teach people how to use it effectively.
 I blog about social media and online identity here, on The Social Academic.